smallbunnies/SolMuseum/README.md

 # Usage Example

 For example, we want to perform the finite difference of the heat pipe with the Yao's scheme.
+The illustrative code We can just import the `heat_pipe` class from `SolMuseum.pde`, input the parameters and set the method to be 'yao'.
-The illustrative code snippet is
+The finite difference equations are automatically derived and added to the `Model` instance. snippet is

 ```python